 - Associate of Science in American Sign Language Studies

-It is the policy of UA Little Rock and the Interpreter Education Program to create inclusive learning environments and to adhere to a policy that enables all individuals, regardless of race, color, gender, nation origin, age, sexual orientation, veteran’s status, or disability to study in an environment unfettered by discriminatory behavior or acts.
-UA Little Rock accommodates students with disabilities, not only in response to Federal expectations, but also in a desire on the part of the institution to meet its own commitments to students with disabilities.
-Students with disabilities are encouraged to contact the office of Disability Resource Center.
+The policy of UA Little Rock and the IEP is to create inclusive learning environments.
+We strive to adhere to a policy that enables all individuals, regardless of race, color, gender, nation origin, age, sexual orientation, veteran’s status, or disability to study in an environment unfettered by discriminatory behavior or acts.
+UA Little Rock accommodates students with disabilities in response to federal expectations.
+The university also has a desire to meet its own commitments to students with disabilities.
+Please read our solidarity statement and watch the supporting video.